 All first-time applicants must pass the Washington written knowledge test.

 When moving to Washington, the knowledge test can be waived if you hold a valid out-of-state license.
 If you are under 18, you must show us proof that you have completed a driver-training course meeting Washington standards.

 If you hold an out-of-country license you are usually required to pass all examinations.
-Knowledge and drive test are waived if you hold a valid driver’s license from British Columbia, Germany, South Korea, or Taiwan.
+DOL will waive the knowledge and drive test if you hold a valid driver’s license from British Columbia, Germany, South Korea, or Taiwan.

 When renewing your license, you must pass a new vision test.
 The Department of Licensing can also ask you to take both the knowledge and driving test again, if they find it necessary.
 Chances of a necessary re-test increase with age.

 What You Need to Know about the Washington Written Test